Sahil-kg/sahil-kg/README.md

 <h1>Hi 👋, I'm Sahil Kumar</h1>

 <p>A passionate Software engineer ,AI-Ml and robotics enthusiasts with expertise in a diverse range of technologies, including Machine Learning, Deep Learning, Artificial Intelligence, Computer Vision, Data Science, and Blockchain.
 Currently, I'm working on the prestigious DARPA Robotics Challenge (DRC), a project focused on developing human-supervised robotic technology for disaster-response operations.
 This challenge, part of the U.S. Department of Defense's strategic plan, emphasizes creating robots capable of performing complex tasks in hazardous and degraded environments.
 I dedicate more than 75 hours per week to this highly demanding and impactful project</p>
+<h2>Key Highlights:</h2>
+<p>I've actively participated in numerous international robotics competitions, showcasing my expertise and contributing to advancing robotics technology.</p>
+<p>Working as part of Team UAS-DTU, I have developed and implemented computer vision and deep learning models for UAVs and UGVs.
+My work focuses on human activity recognition, ODLC, visual servoing, audio classification, and health condition detection.
+Additionally, I created a full-stack GUI for real-time monitoring and synchronized control of multiple UAVs and UGVs, connected through an interop server for telemetry data, using Socket.IO for real-time operations.</p>

 <h2>🚀 Languages and Tools I Use</h2>
 <p><a target="_blank" href="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" style="display: inline-block;"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" width="42" height="42" /></a>